chbhargavi2/Gentle-Journeys-Insights-into-Tourism-Management/README.md

 3. **Set Up the MySQL Database**
    - Open MySQL Workbench.
    - Create a new database named `travel_tourism_db`.
-   - Import the SQL script provided in the repository (if available) or manually create tables as per code references.
+   - Import the SQL script provided in the repository.

 4. **Configure Database in Code**
    - Open the Java file where database connection is set up (typically a `Conn.java`).
    - Update database URL, username, and password according to your local setup.

 5. **Build and Run the Project**
-   - Right-click on the project in NetBeans.
+   - Right-click on the project in VISUAL STUDIO.
-   - Select `Clean and Build`.
-   - Then click `Run` > `Run Project`.
+   - Then click `Run` file which contains `main.java`.